Lanczos Meets Orthogonal Polynomials: The orthogonal polynomials approach

 These equations reproduce exactly the discrete string equations~\eqref{VSRREEQ}.
 An analogous extremization may be applied to the Lanczos effective action \(S_{\mathrm{Lanczos}}\) defined in~\eqref{SLan}.
 Varying with respect to \(b_n\) and \(a_n\), and using the dependence of the tridiagonal matrix \(H\) on these coefficients \eqref{tridiagham}, we obtain

 Comparing the extremization equations from the polynomial action~\eqref{extreme1} and the Lanczos action~\eqref{extreme2}, we note that both \(V'(\hat{\lambda})\) and \( V'(H)\) share the same structure.
 Consequently, the equations involving diagonal matrix elements coincide exactly in the two formulations.
-The equations involving off-diagonal elements differ only by a prefactor in the numerator, namely \(2n\) versus \(2(N-n)-1\).
+The equations involving off-diagonal elements differ only by a prefactor in the numerator, namely \(2n\) versus \(2(N-n)-1\)\footnote{{Note that the factor $2(N-n)-1$ arises from the saddle-point approximation employed in the evaluation of the average Lanczos coefficients.
+In the case of the Gaussian Unitary Ensemble, however, the average Lanczos coefficients can be computed exactly at finite $N$, without invoking the saddle-point approximation.
+In this case, the resulting coefficients are in exact agreement with the recursion coefficients, as shown in Eqs.~\eqref{bnensve} and \eqref{snrngue}.
+It would be interesting to investigate whether a similarly exact correspondence persists in more general matrix ensembles, which we leave for future work.}}.
 Crucially, this discrepancy vanishes in the continuum limit, where the recursion coefficients \(\{R(x), S(x)\}\) and the average Lanczos coefficients \(\{b(x), a(x)\}\) reproduce the correspondence of Eq.~\eqref{mainresu1}.
 This result suggests a mapping between two levels of description: the average Lanczos coefficients, which encode fine-grained dynamics and require ensemble averaging, and the recursion coefficients, which provide an intrinsic coarse-grained description independent of averaging.
-This correspondence closely parallels the emergence of the chord Hilbert space in the double-scaled Sachdev–Ye–Kitaev (DSSYK) model, where coarse-grained degrees of freedom have been suggested to capture an effective low-energy description of wormhole geometries~\cite{Berkooz:2018qkz,Lin:2022rbf,Rabinovici:2023yex,Heller:2024ldz,Aguilar-Gutierrez:2024nau,Xu:2024gfm,Ambrosini:2025hvo,Fu:2025kkh}.
+This correspondence closely parallels the emergence of the chord Hilbert space in the double-scaled Sachdev–Ye–Kitaev (DSSYK) model, where coarse-grained degrees of freedom have been suggested to capture an effective low-energy description of wormhole geometries~\cite{Berkooz:2018qkz,Lin:2022rbf,Rabinovici:2023yex,Heller:2024ldz,Xu:2024gfm,Ambrosini:2025hvo,Fu:2025kkh}.
 An important advantage of the orthogonal polynomials approach is that it applies to general matrix potentials $V(H)$, including those relevant to DSSYK~\cite{Balasubramanian:2024lqk,Nandy:2024zcd}.
 It would therefore be very interesting to further develop this framework and explore whether the auxiliary Hilbert space associated with the recursion coefficients admits a geometric or gravitational interpretation in the context of DSSYK.